usegalaxy-eu/website/index-hicexplorer.md

 ### Single-cell Hi-C

-Use the following workflow for an existing mcool matrix with QC and normalization:
+Use the following workflow for an existing scool matrix with QC and normalization:

  - <a href="https://hicexplorer.usegalaxy.eu/u/joachim-wolff/w/single-cell-hi-c">SVL dimension reduction</a>